OutdatedVersion/trpc-sse-link/README.md

 Supports sending tRPC's subscriptions over [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

+Note: This is a proof-of-concept and not intended to be used directly.

 ## Components

 - [`httpSseLink`](src/link.ts): Client-side [tRPC link](https://trpc.io/docs/links) bridging SSE HTTP connections to the tRPC API